 Why is this important?

 The target for this metric is 80%.
-The percentage of applications that met their First Review Decision target timelines in 2019 was at 71%, which was an improvement from 61% in 2017.
-This improvement is largely attributable to the staff's prioritization of meeting first review decision targets and the process efficiencies that were created by moving toward 100% paperless permitting.
-It is important to track this metric because it helps Development Services further analyze why targets are not being met and what improvements can be made to both internal and external processes that affect the review cycle of permit applications.
+The percentage of applications that met their First Review Decision target timelines in 2022 was at 56%, which was a decrease from 58% in 2021.
+This decrease is largely attributable to the high workload associated with complex development projects combined with a highly competitive labor market.
+For many departments, attracting and retaining talent has been more challenging, leading to increases in the length of time it takes to recruit, onboard and train new staff.
+It is important to continue tracking this metric because it helps Development Services further analyze why targets are not being met and what improvements can be made to both internal and external processes that affect the review cycle of permit applications.
 The department is committed to efficiency, predictability, and timeliness, which lowers the risk to developers and provides the assurance to anticipate financing and scheduling needs.

 What are the next steps?